IBM/Scalable-Cassandra-deployment-on-Kubernetes/README.md

       3 |   Austin |      Bob | 9848022330 |   45000
 ```

-# 6. Create Local Volumes
+You have you non-persistent Caasandra cluster ready!!

+If you want to reate persistent Cassandra clusters, pelase move forward.
 Before proceeding to the next steps, delete your Cassandra Replication Controller.

 ```bash
 $ kubectl delete rc cassandra
 ```

+# 6. Create Local Volumes

 To create persistent Cassandra nodes, we need to provision Persistent Volumes.
 There are two ways to provision PV's: **dynamically and statically**.

 For **Dynamic** provisioning, you'll need to have **StorageClasses** and you'll need to have a **paid** Kubernetes cluster service.
 In this journey, we will use **Static** provisioning where we will create volumes manually using the provided yaml files. **You'll need to have the same number of Persistent Volumes as the number of your Cassandra nodes.**